danielerat/firebaseNodemcu/README.md

 # Introduction

-A simple Program to connect the Node MCU Module with Firebase DB
+A simple Program to connect the Node MCU Module with Firebase DB for real time data monitoring.

 ## Use Cases